Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Index theorem related to manifolds with uniformly PSC metrics

-\begin{corollary} Let the hypothesis be as in Theorem~\ref{T:cobor rel-eta} or Theorem~\ref{T:cobor conn-sum}.
+\begin{corollary} Let the hypothesis be as in Theorem~\ref{T:cobor rel-eta}.
 Suppose $F\to M$ is a unitary flat bundle that extends to a unitary flat bundle $F_W$ over $W$.
 Let $F_{\widetilde{W}}$ be the obvious extension of $F_W$ to $\widetilde{W}$.
 Then

 In particular, if $(W,g_W)$ is a PSC-cobordism between $g_0$ and $g_1$, then

 \end{corollary}